deepfinessed/SFSU_Website_Project/README.md

 would create a migration named User.

 By default, launching the app uses the most updated database migration.

+Right now, the backend also runs a few tests on the database on launch.
+Be sure to check that these tests pass.